-- Credit or Debit Card: Pay your taxes owed via credit or debit card after you efile or file your return.
-You can submit your payment via internet, phone or mobile device.
+Pay your taxes owed via credit or debit card after you efile or file your return.
+You can submit your payment via internet, phone, or mobile device.
 There may be an additional processing fee based on your card provider and payment processor.

 Here are alternative options if you cannot use any of the options above due to not having enough money to pay your taxes:

-- Short-Term Extension to Pay: If you can pay all your taxes in 120 days or less, you may apply for a short-term payment extension with the IRS on their website or by calling 1-800-829-1040 (if you received a bill from the IRS, you can call the phone number listed on the bill).
+website or by calling 1-800-829-1040 (if you received a bill from the IRS, you can call the phone number listed on the bill).
 There is usually no set-up fee for a short-term extension.
-See short-term extension to pay details here.
+Details

 Visit this page for more detailed and procedural information on how these payment plans work and how to apply for them.

 Taxes and Passport Note: You may not be able to receive or renew a passport if you owe over $51,000 to the IRS.
 In accordance to the Fixing America's Surface Transportation (FAST) Act, the IRS will send your information to the State Department, who is in charge of passport applications.
 The Department will use that information to deny your application for a new or renewing passport until you resolve your debt with the IRS.
 The Department may even revoke your current passport.
 However, this will not apply to you if you are a victim of identity theft, claiming innocent spouse relief, or you live in a federally declared disaster area.